 - (a) Application fees, generally.
-The fees identified herein, and as outlined in Appendix A are for the purpose of defraying expenses for public notices, and administrative costs associated with processing and analyzing the request.
+The fees identified herein, and as outlined in Appendix A, are for the purpose of defraying expenses for public notices, and administrative costs associated with processing and analyzing the each request or application.
 These fees shall be evaluated and adjusted annually based on the consumer price index for all urban consumers (CPI-U).
-No application shall be considered complete until all requested information has been submitted and all applicable fees paid.
-The cost associated notice is the responsibility of the applicant.
+No application shall be considered complete until all requested information has been submitted and all applicable fees are paid.
+The costs associated with notices is are the responsibility of the applicant.
 There shall be no refund or adjustment of fees.
-Any unpaid fees, including fees assessed for failure to appear before a board, shall become a lien against the property. - (b) Waived fees.
-The public hearing application fee for application for public hearing relatinged enly to a solar roof or a renewable energy system, sustainable roofing system, solar carports, porous pavements, or cool pavements on an existing building or parking facility shall be waived.
-If the application for one of these alternative, sustainable systems includes other zoning requests, components, the standard public hearing application fee shall apply to those portions of the application.
-Additionally, the filing fee for a variance(s) application relating to installation of a renewable energy system, sustainable roofing system, solar carports, porous pavements, or cool pavements only to a solar roof or a renewable energy system shall also be waived.
+Any unpaid fees, including fees assessed for failure to appear before a board, shall become a lien against the property. - (b) Waiver of specified fees.
+The public hearing application fee for application for public hearing related only relating to any of the following alternative, sustainable systems shall be waived: a solar roof or a renewable energy system, sustainable roofing system, solar carport, porous pavement, or cool pavement on an existing building or parking facility shall be waived.
+If the an application for any of the aforestated alternative, sustainable systems includes other requests pursuant to these land development regulations, components, the standard public hearing application fee shall apply to those particular portions of the application.
+Additionally, the filing fee per associated with a variances application related relating to the installation of a renewable energy system, sustainable roofing system, solar carport, porous pavement, or cool pavement only to a solar roof or a renewable energy system shall also be waived.